In This Article

-Composite resin fillings, also known as tooth-colored dental fillings, are used to seal the gaps or cavities in your teeth caused by dental decay or bacterial infections.
+Composite resin fillings, also known as tooth-colored cavity on front tooth, are used to seal the gaps or cavities in your teeth caused by dental decay or bacterial infections.
 Composite dental fillings provide strong durability on small- to medium-sized cavities, with the ability to withstand bite force.
 Composite dental fillings are the ideal choice for patients who want natural-looking and tooth-colored restorations.

 - Amalgam Fillings: Amalgam fillings are some of the strongest and most durable fillings, but they’re also the most visible.
 They’re usually made of an amalgamation of different metals, such as mercury, silver, copper, etc. Amalgam fillings are usually placed on some of the posterior teeth because they’re not tooth-colored but can withstand the immense bite force generated in the molars.